JohnathenHarker/2detTELA/README.md

 After finishing the first determinisation, the skrip shows the progress of the determinisations.

 Each Python skrip runs one benchmark:
 - `benchmarkA.py`: 2000 automata with 12 states and 1.12 nondeterministic choices (avg.) per state.
-Random acceptance conditions range from lenght 2 to 21 (in DNF).
+Random acceptance conditions range from length 2 to 21 (in DNF).
 The timeout is 120s.
 Compares Spot and determinisation via product.
 - `benchmarkB.py`: 500 automata with 12 states and 1.12 nondeterministic choices (avg.) per state.
 Acceptance condition where Spot struggles.
 The timeout is 300s.
+Compares Spot and determinisation via product.
+- `benchmarkC.py`: 2000 automata with 12 states and 0.17 nondeterministic choices (avg.) per state.
+Random acceptance conditions range from length 2 to 21 (in DNF).
+The timeout is 120s.
 Compares Spot and determinisation via product.